Charlotte Laws: Political Advocacy for Animals

-Laws, a passionate advocate for animal rights, ventured into local politics to represent nonhuman animals.
+Laws, a passionate advocate for animal rights, ventured into local politics to represent animals.
 In her 2004 campaign for a seat on the Greater Valley Glen Council, she pledged to represent both human and nonhuman constituents.
 After her election, a new role called the Director of Animal Welfare (DAW) was created based on her recommendation.

 The city government later endorsed the DAW program, spreading to approximately fifty neighborhoods in Los Angeles.
 Most DAWs are appointed by neighborhood councils, but the program's bylaws also allow for DAW general membership to make appointments.

 Laws describes the DAW program as an effort to increase the representation of animals in policy making.
 She elaborated, "The DAWS provide a voice and a form of political representation for nonhuman animals."
 This initiative is part of a broader international trend towards institutionalizing the political representation of animals and aims to expand the definition of the political community.